chaezuha/a-discord-music-bot/readme.md

   out after 60 seconds.
 - Keep `yt-dlp` up to date (`pip install -U yt-dlp`) — sites change and old versions stop working.

+## Disclaimer

+This project uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to fetch audio streams for **personal, non-commercial playback only** — it does not download, cache, or redistribute media, and does not circumvent DRM.

+Streaming from YouTube via third-party tools may conflict with YouTube's Terms of Service.
+This is a self-hosted tool for private use in your own Discord server(s); the maintainer does not operate a public instance and is not affiliated with YouTube, SoundCloud, or Discord.
+You are responsible for complying with the ToS of any site you point this at, and for the copyright status of anything you play.

+Provided as-is, for educational purposes, with no warranty.